robfatland/nexus/git/index.md

 # `git` and `GitHub`

+## WARNING!
+ALERT!
+CONFLICT NOTICE!

+This file attempts an ABCs view of `git` from the Level 2 `git` folder.
+But go look in the `bash` folder and behold: Another take on `git` ABCs.
+So left off here decide and reconcile.

+## ok back to our regularly scheduled program

 This writeup begins with a basic `git/GitHub` scenario with two aims: Create a safe version of a software project (on the cloud) and manage simple "sole author" revisions.
 The `nexus` entry is primarily intended as a fast-read